-Every bank is different.
-Most banks and credit unions do not perform a credit inquiry when you apply for a new bank account.
-Even though you aren’t borrowing money when you open a checking account, you still use the bank’s services.
+Every bank is different, and most banks and credit unions do not perform a credit inquiry when you apply for a new account.
+Although you aren’t borrowing money when you open a checking account, you still use the bank’s services.

-Banks are for-profit, so they want to deal only with clients who will make them a profit.
-This means that they only want clients who will use their accounts responsibly, not overdraft or abuse their accounts.
+Banks are for-profit institutions and only want to deal with clients who will make them a profit.
+This means that they want clients who will use their bank accounts responsibly, not overdraft or abuse their accounts.

 If banks do check your credit report, they’re looking for financial responsibility.
 They don’t want to see late payments, overextended credit lines, or collection accounts.